Table of Contents

 Grading Philosophy

-Mastery grading is the teaching philosophy that articulates clear learning goals.
-Grading is based on the ability to master those goals.
+Mastery grading articulates clear learning goals and evaluates based on the ability to master those goals.
 In CS111, we want to give students every opportunity to master the learning goals we set out for the course.
 Exercises, projects, and quizzes will offer multiple opportunities to complete learning goals through revisions and retakes.
-We want students to have the ability to continue to improve their knowledge of the material and to look at assignments as less of a judgement of their intellectual capacity and more as an opportunity to show the skills they have mastered.
+We want students to continue to improve their knowledge of the material and to look at assignments as less of a judgement of their intellectual capacity, and more as an opportunity to show the skills they have mastered.

-For more information on both of these philosophies, please look at an article on mastery grading by Oscar Fernandez from Wellesley's math department.
+For more information on these philosophies, please look at an article on mastery grading by Prof. Oscar Fernandez from Wellesley's math department.

 Weekly Schedule